tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/产品简介/产品功能/实时语音_intl_en.md

 GME determines whether players can chat with each other based on their positions.
 In the same voice room, a large number of users can turn on their mic to have a voice call.
 It provides "team only" and "everyone" voice modes unique to battle royale and survival shooter games.
 For more information, see [Range Voice](https://www.tencentcloud.com/document/product/607/17972).

 ### Room management
 GME provides SDKs for you to implement room member management, mic-on/off, and muting.
-You can also use server APIs to remove players from a room and perform other operations.
+You can also use server APIs to remove players from a room and perform other operations.For more information, see [Integrating GME Chat Room Management](https://www.tencentcloud.com/document/product/607/51115).

 ### Ultra large room for 100,000 users
 GME supports an ultra large voice room containing up to 100,000 users and allows multiple users to enter a room at the same time.